Silent Crossing album notes:

 Remember (Surrender) is a rough mix of a 12-track recording from 1987.

-The two tracks at the end of the CD, Silent Crosstalk (an outtake of Silent Crossing) and When More Was Less (an outtake of When Les Was More) are included strictly for the sake of silliness.
+The three tracks at the end of the CD are Without Annette (an instrumental version of Without A Net featuring some fine slide guitar overdubs by Jarrett), as well as Silent Crosstalk (an outtake of Silent Crossing) and When More Was Less (an outtake of When Les Was More) which are included strictly for the sake of silliness.

-The original preferred title for this album was Without A Net, in reference to the band having produced all these recordings by themselves at home and in rehearsal rooms (except for Tomorrow and Land Of The Living [version 2]) but since both the Grateful Dead and Van Halen had used that title for live albums, we opted to go with Silent Crossing.
+The original preferred title for this album was Without A Net, in reference to both the opening track and to the band having produced all these recordings by themselves at home and in rehearsal rooms, but with both the Grateful Dead and Van Halen having used that title for live albums, we opted to go with Silent Crossing.

-Listening back from thirty years’ distance, I feel that these tracks hold up well as the album that we would have released at that time and are representative of the band Second Language had become during 1987-1989 and 1992.
-We're hoping it's to your liking.
+Listening back from thirty years’ distance, I feel that these tracks hold up well as the album that we would have released at that time and are representative of the band Second Language had become during 1987-1989.
+We hope it's to your liking.